alexirpan/alexirpan.github.io/_posts/2020-08-18-ai-timelines.markdown

 text in isolation, why not try doing so on all three simultaneously?
-Presumably this multi-modal learning will be easier if all the modalities go through a similar neural net architecture, and their research implies Transformers at least do a good-enough job.
+Presumably this multi-modal learning will be easier if all the modalities go through a similar neural net architecture, and their research implies Transformers are good-enough job to be that architecture.

 It helps that OpenAI can leverage any intuition they already have about very large Transformers.
 Once you add in other data streams, there should